-The BAFA Student Handbook contain a variety of academic information for students enrolled in one of the BA/BFA dual degree program, including requirements for completing Lang majors and paths of study and sample five-year plans for each major at Parsons and Jazz.
+The BAFA Student Handbook contains a variety of academic information for students enrolled in one of the BA/BFA dual degree programs, including requirements for completing Lang majors and paths of study and sample five-year plans for each major at Parsons and Jazz.

 To navigate the handbook, scroll down to the Table of Contents on the second page and select a topic.

 Information for New School Students Considering a BAFA Program

 Students currently enrolled in one of the three divisions of The New School that offer BAFA—Eugene Lang College, Parsons, or Jazz—who are interested in the dual-degree program should first review the Guide to Applying to the BAFA Program and then complete the Internal BAFA Application.

 BAFA Program Advising